-NOTE 8 - RELATED PARTY TRANSACTION
+NOTE 7 - RELATED PARTY TRANSACTION

 On July 8, 2020, the Organization entered into an Intellectual Property Purchase and Transfer Agreement to purchase the rights to educational course content from a related party.
 The course content was valued at \$200,000 and is included as a component of intangible assets in the accompanying statement of net assets.
 The purchase price was reduced to \$100,000, payable in quarterly installments, and a \$100,000 donation in-kind for the balance.
 On December 31, 2022, the accounts payable and accrued expense balance includes a remaining payable balance of \$17,000 due in quarterly installments.
-Management anticipates this remaining amount will be paid during the year ending December 31, 2023.
+Management paid this remaining amount in 2023.